pippim/pippim.github.io/stack.md

 ## Download Query Results

 When the Query finishes the rows of results are displayed in the browser window.

+{% include image.html src="/assets/img/stack/stack exchange data explorer download csv.png"
+   alt="Stack Exchange Data Explorer Download CSV" style="float: right; width: 45; margin: 1em 0px 1em 1em;"
+%}

 At the top right is the <kbd>Download CSV</kbd>
 button.
-Click this button and the following confirmation pops up:
+Click this button to initiate the download process.

-{% include image.html src="/assets/img/stack/stack exchange data explorer download csv.png"
+{% include image.html src="/assets/img/stack/stack exchange data explorer save csv.png"
-   alt="Stack Exchange Data Explorer Download CSV" style="float: left; width: 45; margin: 2em 1em 1em 0px;"
+   alt="Stack Exchange Data Explorer Save CSV" style="float: left; width: 65; margin: 1em 1em 1em 0px;"
 %}

+The first step in the download ia a confirmation window pops up:

 **Note:** your confirmation pop-up window will look different depending on your platform.
 However, the window contents will be similar if not identical.